Reactive-Network/documentation/docs/docs/system-contract.md

 ## Overview

-The system contract is a core part of the Reactive Network (RNK), responsible for managing subscriptions and acting as a callback proxy.
+The [System Contract](https://github.com/Reactive-Network/system-smart-contracts/blob/main/src/SystemContract.sol) is responsible for managing subscriptions on the Reactive Network (RNK), acting as a callback proxy contract.
 Integrated into the genesis block, it operates with immutable code, handling essential network functions without a mutable state.
-Extending `CallbackProxy` and `AbstractSubscriptionService`, the system contract also manages payments and whitelisting and blacklisting of contracts.
+Extending `CallbackProxy` and `AbstractSubscriptionService`, the system contract also manages payments, whitelisting and blacklisting of contracts.

-The callback proxy operates independently on destination chains and as an integrated component within the system contract on RNK.
+The [Callback Proxy](https://github.com/Reactive-Network/system-smart-contracts/blob/main/src/CallbackProxy.sol) operates independently on destination chains and as an integrated part within the system contract on RNK.
 It primarily authorizes callback senders, processes callbacks, and manages contract balances and debt with methods like `withdraw()`, `addCallbackSenders()`, `callback()`, along with internal functions for deposit and charge management.

 ## Callback Payments